tronprotocol/documentation/TRX/Tron-overview.md

 Demo:curl -X POST http://127.0.0.1:18890/walletsolidity/gettransactioninfobyid -d '{"value" : "4ebiUlBCZ5vI1JtBMFXjiH/HSaVeIaUO8PN9l5E1kXU="}'

 Wallet/createadresss
-Function: creates the address for a password
-Parameter Description: value is the user's password, returns base64 format address which needs to be converted to base58 before using.
+Function: creates the address for a password, password is in base64 Parameter Description: value is the user's password, returns base64 format address which needs to be converted to base58 before using.
 Demo:curl -X POST http://127.0.0.1:18890/wallet/createadresss -d '{"value": "QeVS9kh1hcK1i8LJu0SSvB8XEyzQ" }'

 Wallet/easytransfer
 Function: An easy way to quickly transfer TRX.
-Wraps the create transaction, sign and broadcast Parameter Description: passPhrase is the user password, toAddress is the address of the transfer recipient, amount is the number of transfer trx
+Wraps the create transaction, sign and broadcast Parameter Description: passPhrase is the user password in base64, toAddress is the address of the transfer recipient in base64, amount is the number of transfer trx
 Demo:curl -X POST http://127.0.0.1:18890/wallet/easytransfer -d '{"passPhrase": "QeVS9kh1hcK1i8LJu0SSvB8XEyzQ","toAddress": "QYkTnLE4evhePSTiEqAIrJdJZ+Vh", "amount":10}'
 ```